 Before I can get to her purse, and I’m back in the kitchen, her coughing stops.

 “How can I not panic?
-You’re dying… you’ve chosen to die and that can happen at any moment… how cannot freak out about that?”
+You’re dying… you’ve chosen to die and that can happen at any moment… how can I not freak out about that?”
+I point out.

 There’s something about being held by your mother.
 Listening to her heart beat in her chest.
 The scent of her, her shampoo, her perfume, her clothes, her sweat… and the peace that hits you and makes you feel safe… If I could stay like this with her forever, it would erase all the terrible things she’s done, and it would stop any future of her not being there.
 To not panic, I have to remember Jewel is a mom, she is my mother.

 Alexis Fabry… she took back her maiden name when she divorced Derek’s dad.
 She’s a nurse at the hospital right down the street from my mom’s apartment.
 When Netty wanted to cart me around and look at hospitals to see which is the best one to have the baby, I was actually praying we wouldn’t go to Alexis’s hospital.
-Dr. Varejao can makes to four hospitals within the city, and its up to us which hospital we want.
+Dr. Varejao can make it to four hospitals within the city, and it is up to us which hospital we want.

 We nearly make it out unseen, when Alexis enters the elevator before we can make it to the lobby.